cangulo/cangulo.github.io/blog/_template.md

 # Common per page
-import AboutMePostArea from '/src/mdx_components/aboutme_area.mdx' import ShareCard from '/src/components/blog/share.js' import Comments from '/src/components/blog/comments.js'
+import AboutMePostArea from '/src/mdx_components/aboutme_area.mdx' import { CaptionDocusaurus, ShareDocusaurus } from '@cangulo-blog/components'

-# if there is anything that needs a caption
-import { CaptionDocusaurus } from '@cangulo-blog/components'
+import Comments from '/src/components/blog/comments.js'

 This post explains the next topics:
 * How to set up a shortcut for Terraform in the Terminal